 Welcome to Uganda Orthodox Church

 Uganda is the first country below south of the Sahara on the African continent where the Orthodox faith germinated among the indigenous Africans in 1929.
 Gradually, the faith was echoed to many parts of the country from central Buganda to the East, North, West and beyond in the Eastern Kenya, Tanzania, Rwanda and Burundi.
 The government of Uganda recognized the Orthodox faith in 1946.
-Currently the Orthodox faith in Uganda is headed by Metropolitan Jonah Lwanga and the Metropolis is located at Namungoona a suburb of the capital city Kampala (6kms on Hoima road).
+Currently the Orthodox faith in Uganda consists of Two (2) administrative structures which include the Holy Metropolis of Kampala and all Uganda headed by His Eminence Metropolitan Jonah Lwanga and the Holy Diocese of Gulu and Eastern Uganda headed by His Grace Bishop Silvester Kisitu.
+The headquarters of Orthodox Church in Uganda are is located at Namungoona a suburb of the capital city Kampala (6kms on Hoima road).
 The clergy consists a team of 76 priests and 5 deacons.
 There are over 100 communities, 41 brick and mortars churches, 17 medical clinics and one Holy Cross Orthodox Hospital.

 Media in the Orthodox Church in Africa, an interview with the Metropolitan of Burundi and Rwanda – Innocentios during his visit to Romania

 Transfiguration of Our Lord and Savior Jesus Christ; An Experience from A Mission Team from Chania to Uganda in 2006.
 (VIDEO)